treeverse/lakeFS/docs/index.md

 #### Cross-collection consistency guarantees

-Data engineers typically need implement custom logic in scripts to guarantee two or more data assets are updated synchronously.
+Data engineers typically need to implement custom logic in scripts to guarantee two or more data assets are updated synchronously.
 This logic often requires extensive rewrites or periods during which data is unavailable.
 The lakeFS merge operation from one branch into another removes the need to